dominikschwinn/aviator/README.md

 # AVIATOR
-AVIATOR is (or one day will be) an open-source app related to aviation.
+AVIATOR is an open-source app related to aviation.
 It consists of various statistics and visualization tools, based on web scraping (mainly) wikipedia.com.
 Additionally, it features a simple flight-tracker that runs on a local host.

+Currently AVIATOR is under development.

 ## Flight-tracker